tatacsd/CourseGoal/README.md

 Through the construction of this app, I have learned:
 - How to use inline Style dinamically (not preferable)
 - How to set CSS Classes Dynamically (preferable)
-- Introduction in how to use Styled Components
+- Introduction in how to use Styled Components & props

 # Acknowledgements